You are viewing a free preview of this lesson.

 | Input/Output (I/O) | Peripheral devices connected through I/O controllers |

-Exam Tip: When describing the Von Neumann bottleneck, state clearly that the limitation arises because instructions and data share a single bus, not just because they share the same memory.
-Examiners want both points.
+Exam Tip: When describing the Von Neumann bottleneck, state clearly that the limitation arises because instructions and data share a single bus — not merely because they share the same memory.
+Many candidates write only "they share memory" and lose the mark.
+The bus is the contended resource.

 | Component | Role |